Philippine bonds join JPMorgan GBI-EM index

 The Philippines’ peso-denominated government securities are set to be included in J.P.
 Morgan Government Bond Index–Emerging Markets beginning 29 January 2027, a move welcomed by economic managers as a major step in deepening the country’s capital markets.

-The Department of Finance (DOF), Bureau of the Treasury (BTr), and Bangko Sentral ng Pilipinas (BSP) said the inclusion of Philippine peso government bonds (RPGBs) reflects growing recognition from global investors of the country’s improving macroeconomic fundamentals and ongoing market reforms.
+The Department of Finance (DoF), Bureau of the Treasury (BTr) and Bangko Sentral ng Pilipinas (BSP) say the inclusion of Philippine peso government bonds (RPGBs) reflects growing recognition from global investors of the country’s improving macroeconomic fundamentals and ongoing market reforms.

 “We welcome the Philippines’ first-ever inclusion in the J.P.
 Morgan Government Bond Index–Emerging Markets for our peso-denominated government bonds.
 It reflects a strong vote of confidence in our solid fundamentals and fiscal discipline.
 This milestone will broaden our investor base, improve market liquidity, and help lower borrowing costs,” said Finance Secretary Frederick Go.